xmindltd/nevermind/README.md

 ![](sources/Extracondensed.png)
 ![](sources/Ultracondensed.png)

-## Font Designer

-The fonts were designed by [XMind Designer Team](https://www.zcool.com.cn/u/18786155) leaded by designer Lan.

 ## Usage

 You can simply download fonts (.ttf files) and install to use.
 Some details and design info are included in pdf source file.